skodak/mdc/README_PhpStorm.md

 ## Configure remote PHPUnit interpreter

-First make sure your docker compose instance is running and PHPUnit was initialised.
+First make sure your MDC project is running and PHPUnit was initialised.
 The remote PHP CLI interpreter must be already configured in your PhpStorm.

 1. Run MDC `phpunit-init` command
 2. Open "Preferences / PHP / Test Frameworks"
 3. Click "+" and select "PHPUnit by remote interpreter"
-4. Select your docker interpreter that was created for this project and press "OK"
+4. Select your Docker interpreter that was created for this project and press "OK"
 5. Verify "Path to script:" field is set to `/var/www/html/vendor/autoload.php`
 6. Verify "Default configuration file:" field is enabled and set it to `/var/www/html/phpunit.xml`
 7. Press "Apply" and verify correct PHPUnit version was detected